davidonete/tiled_integration_plugin/tilemaps/utitilemap.md

 **C++** &#9989; **Blueprint** &#9989;

-Retrieves a list of [Tile Layers](../layers/utitilelayer.html) which names match the one specified in `LayerName`.
+Retrieves a list of [Tile Layers](../layers/utitilelayer.html) whose names match the one specified.
 The search is case sensitive.

 **Arguments**
 - **LayerName:** The name of the [Tile Layer](../layers/utitilelayer.html) to look for (Case sensitive).